layer3switch/metrilyx-2.0/README.md

 After you've installed and configured metrilyx, click on the "tutorials" link towards the bottom-center of the page for a general overview and basic tutorial on how to get started.

 ##### heatmaps
-This configuration option is to generate heatmaps.
-The only needed change here is the mongodb information relative to your setup.
+This configuration option is only need if you plan to use heatmaps.
+If you choose to enable this feature the only needed change is the mongodb information relative to your setup.

 ### Heat Maps
-Heatmaps are used to few your top 10 consumers for a given metric.
+Heatmaps are used to view your top 10 consumers for a given metric.
 They are created similarly to pages.
 The only subtly is the "pivot tag" which is the tag used to calculate the top 10.
 This is usually the tag containing a value of '*'.

 Heatmap jobs are stored in the application directory in 'heatmaps.json'.
-The heatmap dashboards are stored in a directory called 'heatmaps' in the application directory (default: /opt/metrilyx)
+The heatmap dashboards are stored in a directory called 'heatmaps' in the application directory.

 In order to use heatmaps, you will need a mongodb server.
-Heatmap computations are performed using celery (python distributed processing framework) which uses mongodb for its backend.
+Heatmap computations are performed using celery (a python distributed processing framework) which uses mongodb for its backend.
 For scalability more celery worker nodes can be added.
 To install simply download the application on the node in question and run the install script.

-#####Install
-	./install.sh lyx
-This will install the worker and the celeryd daemon.
-After the installation completes, edit the heatmaps section in the configuration file with information specific to your environment.

 #####Start the heatmap generator.  (only 1 instance of this should be running)
 	/etc/init.d/celerybeatd start